Microsoft/azure-docs.pt-pt/articles/cognitive-services/QnAMaker/includes/quickstart-sdk-csharp.md

 ### <a name="using-directives"></a>Utilização de diretivas

-A partir do diretório do projeto, abra o ficheiro *program.cs* e adicione as `using` seguintes diretivas:
+A partir do diretório do projeto, abra o arquivo *.cs programa* e adicione as `using` seguintes diretivas:

 # <a name="qna-maker-ga-stable-release"></a>[QnA Maker GA (lançamento estável)](#tab/version-1)